ndrean/phoenix_solid/README.md

 ```

-The code of the hook looks like:
+The code of the hook looks like this:

 ```js
 //SolidAppHook.js